 - Erik Spiekermann has created a new kind of “digital” letterpress

 - Long, short, and medium dashes (at my blog)

 - Monotype’s revival of five Berthold Wolpe typefaces for CreativePro.com

-Who is this guy?I’ve been a journalist since the mid-1990s, writing for The New York Times, the Economist, Fast Company, Increment, Boing Boing, Macworld, the Atlantic, and many others.
+Who is this guy?I’ve been a journalist since the mid-1990s, writing for The New York Times, the Economist, Fortune, Fast Company, Increment, Boing Boing, Macworld, the Atlantic, and many others.
 I've been podcasting since 2006 and a regular radio guest on local and national public radio programs.
 Trained as a typesetter, I managed to shift my career into technology and journalism.
 I love helping people tell their stories, and helping discover missing pieces of the past.

 In 2017, I was the Designer in Residence at the School of Visual Concepts, during which I became proficient as a letterpress printer and produced a handmade book of a collection of reporting about type, printing, and language that was sold in a limited edition of 100 signed and numbered copies.

 1 of 4

 Routinely write short articles and produce photo essays on tightly focused topics.

 Unlock 29 exclusive posts

 Get started in 2 minutes